apollographql/apollo-tooling/packages/apollo/README.md

   -t, --tag=tag                                                  The published tag to check this service against --endpoint=endpoint                                            The url of your service

-  --header=header                                                Additional headers to send to server for
+  --header=header                                                Additional header to send to server for
-                                                                 introspectionQuery
+                                                                 introspectionQuery.
+May be used multiple times to add multiple headers.
+NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --json                                                         Output result in json, which can then be parsed by CLI
                                                                  tools such as jq.

   --key=key                                                      The API key for the Apollo Engine service

+  --localSchemaFile=localSchemaFile                              Path to your local GraphQL schema file (introspection
+                                                                 result or SDL)

   --markdown                                                     Output result in markdown.